 If you are getting into hemp farming this year, you are not alone.
 Thousands of others are entering the market.
 Those new farmers are creating demand for farm services and for equipment.
 The more you can do yourself the better prepared you will be to thrive in this emerging market.

-We started with a basic 4′ x 8′ light duty trailer.
+We started with a basic 4′ x 8′ light-duty trailer.
 Craigslist showed one nearby.
 Perfect.
-First task was to create a water wheel.
+The first task was to create a water wheel.
 The water wheel is a metal wheel that rolls along the ground with a single spike.
 The spike creates the planting hole.
 We built the wheel such that each hole was automatically filled with a water/mycorrhizae solution.
 Each time the hole is made, the wheel automatically fills it with about a quart of solution.

 The planter could be built without the auto-fill feature.
 One could simply have a worker perform that task manually.
 But making it work is relatively easy and saves that third set of hands.

-You will need a wheel with spike to create the hole.
+You will need a wheel with a spike to create the hole.
 Do your calculation for plant spacing.
-If you want 48″ spacing, divide 48″ by pi (3.14). you will want a wheel with diameter of 15.25″.
+If you want 48″ spacing, divide 48″ by pi (3.14). you will want a wheel with a diameter of 15.25″.
 Be sure your wheel has weight and traction.
-The wheel needs to rolls evenly.
+The wheel needs to roll evenly.
 We found that adding angle iron worked reasonably well.